 Teradata Statistics Histograms – A Short Introduction

 Most of us are familiar with Optimizer’s confidence levels for statistics.
-Today I was surprised by the fact that “high confidence” doesn't mean automatically that we will have a correct or almost correct estimation (given that the collected statistics are not stale).
+Today I was surprised that “high confidence” doesn’t mean we will have a correct or almost correct estimation (given that the collected statistics are not stale).
 Although I still hope my observations could be related to a bug, I would like to share the following information with you.

 The Optimizer can utilize gathered statistics for predicates used in WHERE clauses in various ways.

 Number of Other Values (i.e., not the most frequent in the histogram) / Distinct Other Values = Average Rows per Value